Chile's Garden City

-Since the discovery of the archipelago on November 22, 1574, this was constantly visited by pirates and privateers, because it was a strategic point of supply and rest, perfect to regain strength after long voyages through the South Pacific.
-So, there are many legends about a great hidden treasures, one of them might have been buried in 1714 by the Spanish Juan Esteban Ubilla y Echeverria which would consist of 800 barrels of gold valued at US$ 10,000 million, a hundred chests of silver, a golden rose with emeralds and gemstones, treasure that is still being sought today.
+Since the discovery of the archipelago on November 22, 1574, it has been constantly visited by pirates and privateers because it was a strategic point of supply and rest, perfect to regain strength after long voyages across the South Pacific.
+So there are many legends about a great hidden treasure, one of which could have been buried in 1714 by the Spaniard Juan Esteban Ubilla y Echeverria, consisting of 800 barrels of gold valued at 10,000 million US$, a hundred chests of silver, a golden rose with emeralds and precious stones, a treasure that is still being sought.

 El Mirador de Selkirk (Selkirk's Lookout)